Cybersecurity Checklist

 • Globally, the manufacturing sector was the most targeted, representing 20% of all cyber extortion campaigns (Orange Cyberdefense)

-• 55% of people in the U.S. would be less likely to continue doing business with companies that are breached (https://blogs.und.edu)
+• Fifty-five percent of people in the U.S. would be less likely to do business with companies that hackers have targeted. (https://blogs.und.edu)

 • 51% of small businesses have no cybersecurity measures in place at all (https://mytechdecisions.com)